west coast gecko of dense wet forest

 Habitat

-Native forests, particularly beech and podocarp forests, as well as scrublands and regenerating bush.
-Prefers habitats with plenty of trees and shrubs for climbing, and rough bark for hiding.
-Often found in the canopy, but also on tree trunks and on the ground.
+Native forests, particularly beech and podocarp forests, scrublands, and regenerating bush.
+Prefers habitats with trees for climbing and rough bark.

 Range

-New Zealand - found only on the West Coast of the South Island, from north-west Nelson to South Westland.
-One of the most restricted ranges of any South Island gecko, confined to the wet, forested western side of the Southern Alps.
+Found only on West Coast of South Island.
+From north-west Nelson to South Westland.
+Confined to wet, forested western side of Southern Alps.

 Endemism